eProsima/DDS-Router/docs/rst/user_manual/user_interface.rst

     It will build a communication bridge between the different Participants included in the provided configuration file.
     To stop the execution gracefully use SIGINT (C^) or SIGTERM (kill) signals.
     General options:
       -h --help         Print this help message.
       -c --config-path  Path to the Configuration File (yaml format) [Default: ./DDS_ROUTER_CONFIGURATION.yaml].
       -r --reload-time  Time period in seconds to reload configuration file.
 This is needed when File Watcher functionality is not available (e.g. config file is a symbolic link).
                         Value 0 does not reload file.
 [Default: 0].
       -d --debug        Activate debug Logs (be aware that some logs may require specific CMAKE compilation options).
+      -v --version      Print version, branch and commit hash.

 .. _user_manual_user_interface_configuration_file_argument: